 Some managers try to interact with incentive-driven team members in this way, but often take the topic to extremes.
 They may say things such as, “You’ll get a promotion,” “You’ll get a raise” or “Perhaps we might look at a new job for you down the road” on a regular basis—which is too often.
 Such seemingly motivational statements are of limited appeal as it comes across as phony with an unrealistic approach.

 Here’s an example of how to use incentive motivation effectively.
-Use positive statements with employees who derive the most from benefit-centered motivation, but frame them in such a way as to make them attainable—such as, “Here’s what we’ll gain,” “This is where we’re heading” and “If we accomplish this, we’ll get new clients, more business, or be viewed as experts.”
+Use positive statements with employees who derive the most from benefit-centered motivation, but frame them in such a way as to make them attainable.
+For example, “Here’s what we’ll gain,” “This is where we’re heading” and “If we accomplish this, we’ll get new clients, more business, or be viewed as experts.”

-Employees tend to think that if they’re not internally motivated, others—especially managers—will think there’s something wrong with them.
+Employees tend to think that if they’re not internally motivated, others will think there’s something wrong with them.
 Many people are truly internally motivated and operate as such, but many more are simply trying to pass themselves off as a self-starter, simply because they think it’s the image they’re supposed to project.

 What Motivates You?